 - Send the following items to Dr. Carmen Works via EMAIL, or MAIL (see contact info in #10 above):

 - Your time log, signed by your on-site supervisor

 - Your on-site supervisor's letter

 - A copy of your original internship form

-- Deadline: These items MUST reach Dr. Jaffe by Tuesday of final's week (Fall and Spring semesters) or the last week of summer before the beginning of Fall semester (Summer) in order ensure you receive your grade for your internship in a timely fashion.
+- Deadline: These items MUST reach Dr. Works by Tuesday of final's week (Fall and Spring semesters) or the last week of summer before the beginning of Fall semester (Summer) in order ensure you receive your grade for your internship in a timely fashion.